Welcome to today's edition of the Rush 24-7 podcast.

 Well, how do you prove a negative?

-Here's Schiefer after that ad to Axelrod.
+Here's Schieffer after that ad to Axelrod.

-Do you I guess I would put it this way?
+Do you, I guess I would put it this way.

-If the only charge uh three weeks into the election that the Democrats can make is that there's somehow this may or may not be foreign money coming into the campaign.
+If the only charge three weeks into the election that the Democrats can make is that there's somehow this may or may not be foreign money coming into the campaign, is that the best you can do?

-Now here's Bob Schaeffer.
+Now, here's Bob Schieffer.

-He's really hoping for big stuff from the Messiah, and he says to Axel, is this the best you've got for me?
+And he says to Axel, is this the best you've got for me?

-That not even the state-controlled media can get on board.
+That's how weak it is, that not even the state-controlled media can get on board.

 Much more straight ahead.